 Beth joined the CAMI team in 2006 and has been an integral part of the office ever since.
 She takes pride in her work and strives to develop strong mutual relationships with her clients.
 From board meetings to finances to program preparation to website maintenance and beyond, her hands-on management and oversight puts her organizational skills and keen eye for design and detail to superb use.

-Beth currently manages: Healthcare Financial Management Association (HFMA), Region 1, New England Association for Healthcare Philanthropy (NEAHP), Planned Giving Group of New England (PGGNE), and Project Management Institute (PMI), Mass Bay Chapter.
+Beth currently manages: Healthcare Financial Management Association (HFMA), Maine Chapter, Healthcare Financial Management Association (HFMA), Region 1, New England Association for Healthcare Philanthropy (NEAHP), Planned Giving Group of New England (PGGNE), and Project Management Institute (PMI), Mass Bay Chapter.
 Beth is always ready to jump in and lend a helping hand with CAMI’s other clients.
 “Having a good knowledge of all of our clients is really important to me.
 I like to be able to get involved wherever and whenever I’m needed.”

 A graduate of Framingham State College, Beth has a background in business administration and marketing.
 Prior to coming to CAMI, Beth worked at Mentor Graphics, where she was a facilities and training administrator.
 When she is not at work, Beth enjoys traveling, playing and watching soccer, and fulfilling a passion for helping people and animals.

-Prior to joining CAMI Katherine worked for the Ophthalmic Consultants of Boston.
-She began her service there as an administrative assistant and advanced to the office manager position.
-In addition, she had her own business as a designer and brand consultant.
-She brings to CAMI the unusual combination of attention to detail and efficiency as well as an appreciation for the creative process.
+Prior to joining CAMI, Katherine worked for Ophthalmic Consultants of Boston, where she began her service as an administrative assistant and advanced to the office manager position.
+She also maintains her own business as a graphic designer and brand consultant.
+She brings to CAMI a combination of attention to detail and efficiency, as well as an appreciation for the creative process.